-- Identify agencies that have statutory/accident jurisdictional responsibilities for the incident. - Develop local preparedness plans to guide emergency response to critical incidents. - Provide for and emphasize the treatment and care of survivors. - Brief investigation team.

-- Facilitate and support investigation as requested. - Implement critical incident stress management. - In case of serious injury or death to a Native American, immediately contact home tribe leadership for cultural considerations. - Assure that the fire Incident Commander acts to secure the accident site to protect physical evidence.
+- Identify agencies that have statutory/accident jurisdictional responsibilities for the incident. - Develop local preparedness plans to guide emergency response to critical incidents. - Provide for and emphasize the treatment and care of survivors. - Brief investigation team. - Facilitate and support investigation as requested. - Implement critical incident stress management. - In case of serious injury or death to a Native American, immediately contact home tribe leadership for cultural considerations. - Ensure that the fire incident commander secures the accident site to protect physical evidence